How-to Guides, Postage and Mailing, USPS

 - Records for archival are provided with every certified mailing

-Certified mail helps simplify the proof of mailing process; although, keeping track of receipts can become cumbersome when dealing with mailing high volumes.
+Certified mail helps simplify the proof of mailing process; however, keeping track of receipts can become cumbersome when dealing with high volumes of mail.
 FSSI’s electronic solution solves this problem for businesses.

 FSSI’s Electronic Certified Mail Solution – eCertify™